larovi99/Fill_the_gap/README.md

 # Fill the gap
 **"Fill the gap"** is a fun game to learn English through music.
-This program analyses lyrics, chosen by the user, and removes some words
+This program analyses lyrics, chosen by the user, and removes randomly some words.

 ## Installation
 I am using python 3.8.10.
 There is no previous module requirements.